Entocort side effects and drug information

 It also prevents the recurring of the symptoms of Crohn’s disease.
 Generally, Budesonide is considered as a steroid or cortisone-like drug.
 It is an extended-release tablet that is also utilized to combat mild to moderate ulcerative colitis that is under control or induces remission.

-Since Budesonide offers essential results, except that it may also cause some side effects.
-Even if not all side effects mentioned here may happen to you, if they occur, it is highly suggested that you seek immediate medical attention.
-Call your healthcare provider right away if you experience any of these reported reactions to Entocort.
+Budesonide offers essential results, except that it may cause some side effects to your body and immune system.
+Even if not all side effects mentioned here may occur to you, if they occur, it is highly suggested that you seek immediate medical attention.
+Call your healthcare provider right away if you experience any of these reported side effects to Entocort.

 Common Entocort reactions